 Third-party plugins are very useful Outlook for users in many ways.
 However, some installed plugins can slow down your Outlook performance and may also lead to Outlook data file corruption.
 This mostly happens when you are using some faulty plugins or the plugins which are not compatible with your Outlook version.

-Whatever the reason is, if the OST file is corrupted, there is no way to open it until you repair OST file.
+Whatever the reason is, if the OST file has corrupted, there is no way to open it until you repair OST file.
 Although Microsoft provides built-in repair utility to repair Outlook data file, it may not work in a case of severe corruption.
 Moreover, the Integrity Check tool aka scanost.exe utility is not available with Microsoft Outlook 2010 and later versions.
 In such a situation, you should always consider using a professional solution.
 There are many vendors in the online marketplace which provide 3rd party tools to repair OST file and convert it into PST format.
 The OST to PST Converter tool from Shoviv Software is the most recommended OST converter tool with an easy and interactive user interface.

 In this article, we have discussed the most common reasons for frequent OST file corruption.
 Also, we have learned how to repair OST file and convert it into PST format in order to save the mailbox data from being lost.